proxied-mail/cypress-test-email/README.md

 Please adjust the timings where you have the email testings up to 10s (1000ms).

 ### Usage
-The Cypress ProxiedMail plugin provide one simple command attached to the Cypress object: cy.proxiedmail().
+The Cypress ProxiedMail plugin provides one simple command attached to the Cypress object: cy.proxiedmail().
 This method returns a ProxiedMail client instance that has all the same methods and properties as the official ProxiedMail client.
 Use the command with the then() method to access the instance:
 ```javascript